timveletta/timveletta.com/content/blog/to-play-week-hack/index.md

 ## What do I hope to achieve?

 Something I have always wanted to do is replicate the experience of the Jackbox games where someone can host a game and then a 4 letter code is then shown on screen which all players input on their phone to join the game.
+For more information about Jackbox games check out: https://jackboxgames.com/how-to-play/

 ## What I hope to learn?